pswpswpsw/UnsolicitedAdviceForPhDStudents/how-to-use-aimos-at-rpi.md

 1. make sure you have an account. if not, ask me.
 2. make sure you are either using RPI_WPA or VPN so you are connected to the intranet of RPI.
 3. you need to setup DUO at https://secure.cci.rpi.edu/client/login  DUO is just a second security verification.
-4. you will have an account name.
-For example, **my account name is _AGRMpnsh_**, so what I will do to log in is
+4. you will have an account name ACCOUNTNAME.
+You need to ask permission from the CCI.
+So what I will do to log in is
 ```
-ssh AGRMpnsh@blp04.ccni.rpi.edu
+ssh ACCOUNTNAME@blp04.ccni.rpi.edu
 ```
 then it will ask for password.
 Remember, do not use `-X` here.